oracle/graal/docs/FAQ.md

 ### How can I debug a failing test case?

-To attach a debugger to Sulong tests, run `mx -d su-suite sulong`.
+To attach a debugger to Sulong tests, run `mx -d test gcc`.
-To get a verbose output of all tests that run as part of a suite, run `mx -v su-suite sulong`.
+To get a verbose output of all tests that run as part of a suite, run `mx -v test gcc`.
 This also prints names for all individual tests.
 You can use the test names to run a single test of a suite.
 For example, `test[c/max-unsigned-short-to-float-cast.c]` is part of the SulongSuite.
 You can run this single test using